Student-Centred Assessment in Mathematics

 - support and collaborate with colleagues when implementing assessment approaches in a classroom

-- lead the analysis of whole-school data to identify curriculum areas that are strong or weak and to evaluate programs.
+- lead the analysis of whole-school data to identify strong or weak curriculum areas and to evaluate programs.